cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

                         run mode (files are not uploaded).
                         Choose between True / False --info                  Prints the pipeline info.
---os-iris=<iri>         OntoSpecies iri associated with the
-                        scan points.
-Only required for the
-                        opsscan command run with the
-                        "oc_json" input file type.
---os-atoms-iris=<iris>  Comma separated iris of ontospecies
-                        atoms defining the scan coordinate.
-                        Only required for the opsscan
-                        command run with the "oc_json" input
-                        file type.
---oc-atoms-ids=<ids>    Positions of atoms in ontocompchem
-                        scan point geometries (index starts
-                        from one), e.g. "1,2".
-Only required
-                        for the opsscan command run with the "oc_json" input file type.
 ```

 It is important to note that all abox writers run in a `dry-run` mode by default.
 This mode disables all the file server and triple store uploads and can be used to testing things out before the final run.